shakthi-sambas/x9115SNN/hw/read/1/README.md

 ## I KeyWords

 #### I1.
 Hill Climbing
-Hiil climbing is basically a local search algorithm used in SBSE for testing.
-A random solution is evuluated after that neighbouring solutions of that random solution are evaulated iteratively to find the better solution.
+Hill climbing is basically a local search algorithm used in SBSE for testing.
+A random solution is evaluated after that neighbouring solutions of that random solution are evaluated iteratively to find the better solution.

 #### I2.
 Near Miss Seeding (NMS)
 During each iteration we collect the input values that are near misses, and create near vector.
-Using this near values instead of random values for inializing search is called Near Miss Seeding.
+Using this near values instead of random values for initializing search is called Near Miss Seeding.

 #### I3.
 Static Constant Seeding